HasanYahya101/Personal_Config_Files/README.md

 3. Other Files
 4. License

-__Note:__ You may not Find all Files listed above but this Repo is for my own Personal Use.
+__Note:__ You may not Find all Files listed above.
+This Repo is for my own Personal Use.

 ## Details